 Tummy ache

-Tummy ache in children is common.
-Most children do not require treatment and the pain will get better by itself.
+Tummy pain in children is common.
+Most children do not need tests or treatment and the pain will get better by itself.

-• Less common causes include appendicitis.
-Most children with chronic abdominal pain never have a cause found
+However, most children with chronic (recurring) abdominal pain never have a cause found.

 When should you worry?